ConfederacyOfGaia/Gaia/mage.md

 Necromancy is in opposition to conjuration, as necromancy is the study of death while conjuration is concerned with life.

 #### Necromancy Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy a necromancy spell into your spellbook is halved and you prepare necromancy spells in half the normal time.

-However, the time required to copy a conjuration spell into your spellbook is doubled, and you take twice as long to prepare conjuration spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn a necromancy spell is halved.
+However, the time required to learn a conjuration spell is doubled.

 #### Grim Harvest
 At 2nd level, you gain the ability to reap life energy from creatures you kill with your spells.
 Once per turn when you kill one or more creatures with a spell cast at 1st level or higher, you regain hit points equal to twice the spell’s level, or three times its level if the spell belongs to the School of Necromancy.
 You don’t gain this benefit for killing constructs or undead.